mehulagg/gitlab/doc/api/merge_requests.md

 not proactively update `merge_status` (which also affects the `has_conflicts`), as this can be an expensive operation.
 If you are interested in the value of these fields from this endpoint, set the `with_merge_status_recheck` parameter to `true` in the query.
 - `references.relative` is relative to the group / project that the merge request is being requested.
-When merge request is fetched from its project `relative` format would be the same as `short` format and when requested across groups / projects it is expected to be the same as `full` format.
+When the merge request is fetched from its project `relative` format would be the same as `short` format and when requested across groups / projects it is expected to be the same as `full` format.
 - If `approvals_before_merge` **(STARTER)** is not provided, it inherits the value from the target project.
 If it is provided,